Gershon-A/docker-trexminer/README.md

 It requires a CUDA compatible docker implementation so you should probably go for [nvidia-docker].

-Originally, this docker image madded for use with Kubernetes on [] and not tested locally.
+Originally, this docker image madded for use with Kubernetes for https://github.com/Gershon-A/AWS-EKS-Cluster-with-GPU-instances-and-miners project and not tested locally.

 ## Build images